Get paid up to $18,750 for your referral to ExtensisHR! Start Referral Close

 Many of these SMBs are turning to their PEO company for guidance on how to offer mental wellness benefits.
 Working with a PEO opens the door to cost-effective voluntary and employee benefit services like Employee Assistance Programs (EAPs), meditation and mindfulness mobile apps, flexible work policies, and investments in family stress management.

-While 75% of workers in the United States have paid sick leave, data suggests that a number of these people are unlikely to use sick days for mental health reasons.
+While 75% of workers in the United States have paid sick leave, many people are unlikely to use sick days for mental health reasons.
 Taking time off from work to recover from a physical illness is commonplace, and 2022 will be the year that using sick time to tend to mental health will be just as conventional.

 Rise in Telehealth